inBeat/inbeat-website/content/top-influencers/tiktok/food/united-kingdom/manchester/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Manchester In 2023
+title: Top 10 Food TikTok Influencers In Manchester In 2024
 description: >-
-  Find top food TikTok influencers in Manchester in 2023.
-Most popular hashtags: #fyp #foryou #foryoupage #viral.
+  Find top food TikTok influencers in Manchester in 2024.
+Most popular hashtags: #fyp #foryou #foryoupage #uk.
 platform: TikTok
-hits: 19
+hits: 21
-text_top: Discover the most popular TikTok profiles on inBeat.
+text_top: Identify the best TikTok profiles on inBeat.
-text_bottom: Our database aggregates 19 TikTok influencers like this in Manchester, United Kingdom for you to contact.
+text_bottom: inBeat aggregates 21 TikTok influencers like this in Manchester, United Kingdom for you to connect with.
 profiles:
   - username: "jacksondace"
     fullname: >-